What Is New Product Introduction? + 6 Steps To Implement It

 • Sales

-Definition of new product introduction with rocket illustration.
+Definition of new product introduction.

 The New Product Introduction Process in 6 Steps